Nexai-net/democrite-learning/docs/2-basic.md

                                                            .Call((a, data, ctx) => a.StoreAsync(data, ctx)).Return
                                 .Build();
 ```

+In the present example, we observe the process of building a sequence definition.
+- **Meta Information**: We begin by providing fundamental metadata, including the Simple Name Identifier (SNI), a fixed Unique Identifier (UID), and a descriptive explanation.
+- **Input Specification**: Next, we specify the type of input the sequence anticipates.
+This input may be optional.
+- **Step Definition: Subsequently**, we construct the individual steps of the sequence.
+In this particular case, three steps are defined, each designed to call a VGrain with a designated target method.
+- **Definition Finalization**: Finally, the Build method is employed to finalize the definition, encapsulating all the specified components.

 "collectorSequence" is a definition you can store. <br/>
 For example in the node memory: